seekinginfiniteloop/PlainLicenses/docs/licenses/permissive/index.md

 ### [Plain MIT][MIT]

-The MIT license is one of the most popular permissive licenses.
+The [MIT license][MIT] is one of the most popular permissive licenses.
 It is a simple, clear license that allows you to do almost anything with a work as long as you give credit to the original author.
 <!--
 ### [Plain Apache License][apache]